tanvi74/CubeBridge/TECHNICAL.md

 This document explains the internal workings of CubeBridge - how Cube.js processes queries, generates SQL, and delivers data to the frontend.

+> **💡 Pro Tip:** CubeBridge includes a built-in SQL viewer in the UI!
+You can see the exact SQL that Cube.js generates in real-time as you build queries.

 ## 📊 Complete Query Flow

 ### **Step 1: User Interaction (Frontend)**